From the World Heritage inscription for the La Fortaleza and San Juan National Historic Site:

 - The address for this UNESCO site is in 501 Norzagaray Street, Castillo San Cristobal, in Old San Juan.

 - Puerto Rico has a year-round tropical climate.
-Rain is expected any time of the year, but April is the dry season.
+Rain is expected at any time of the year, but April is the dry season.
 If you want to avoid visiting during the hurricane season, do not book a trip in June to November.

 - An entrance fee of $5 is required for all visitors and it will give you access to the forts in Castillo San Cristobal and Castillo San Felipe del Morro.